 - Volatile organic compounds (VOCs) with their harmful fumes

 - Fragrances shown to increase incidence of asthma and migraines

 - Carcinogenic formaldehyde (Yes, really.
 It’s common.
 Read the link.)

 All this GIY spray does is clean.

-All-Purpose Housecleaning Spray with Dr. Bronner’s Castile Soap or Sal Suds Biodegradable Cleaner
+Housecleaning: All-Purpose Cleaning Spray with Dr. Bronner’s Castile Soap or Sal Suds Biodegradable Cleaner

 - 1 qt.
 (1 L) water*